-• Exam You will complete an exam designed to test your understanding of the course concepts.
+• Exam (tentative information; subject to potential change until week 5 of the semester) You will complete an exam designed to test your understanding of the course concepts.
 The exam is closed-book, i.e., you cannot bring any material, but you need to bring either (1) a computer or tablet with a keyboard and mouse or (2) a pencil or pen and a smartphone or similar (i.e., a device that can take photos and upload them to Gradescope) to take the exam.
 Students must be present in the lecture room for the exam.
 Exceptions are possible for students with disabilities who can provide an official letter from the corresponding Northeastern office at the beginning of the semester.

-• Homework/project You will complete multiple homework assignments that give you the opportunity to practice the concepts you learn.
+• Homework/project You will complete multiple homework assignments that give you the opportunity to program code and practice the concepts you learn.
 More information about these assignments and the course project is available in Canvas.